 Pricing strategy should be based on customer market research.
 It’s important to know who your customers are, where they live, and how much they like to spend.
 Here’s a few pricing options to think about when considering these components.

-- Competitive Pricing.
 Competitive pricing is great for products that are hard to differentiate from competitors.
 These prices are based on an established market price for a product or service.
 The key player in the market often sets the price that smaller companies inevitably follow.
 It’s like a game of follow the leader.

-- Cost-Plus Pricing.
 Be careful with this method.
 The “plus” refers to the figure that must cover all overhead and generate percentage of profit required.
 This creates a profit margin.

-- Underpricing.
 Pricing products too low can be perceived as cheap by consumers.
 Underpricing also runs the risk of lowering products so low that businesses can no longer cover their costs.
 Despite a bad economy, do not underprice products too low.
 Or worse yet, find out you undercharge after the shipments go out.

-- Overpricing.
 Alternatively, overpricing products can also turn customers away.
 Yes, you have costs to cover, but customers are always looking at competitor prices.
 Find the sweet spot in-between.

-- Demand Price.
 Demand pricing involves a combination of volume and profit.
 Products sold at different prices through different sources are priced based on demand.
 For example, a retailer pays more per unit because they are not able to sell as great a quantity as a wholesaler.

-- Markup Pricing.
 Markup price is determined by adding an amount to the cost of a product.
 As a result, the additional markup cost plus the original cost is the total cost charge to the customer.
 For example, if the cost of a t-shirt is $20 and the selling price is $30, the markup is $10.
 But if you throw in the incentive of a coupon, customers will be likely to spend twice the money.

-After conducting market research on your target market and customer base, decide on the pricing strategy that best suits your business needs.
+In conclusion, after conducting market research on your target market and customer base, decide on the pricing strategy that best suits your business needs.
 Make sure your SKUs are being priced for profitability before listing them online.
 Once that’s settled, it’s time to calculate shipping costs.